 C. Financial Factors and Options for Alternatives

-Finances can be a concern, but there are ways to navigate this aspect of alternative therapy.
+Money can be a concern, but there are ways to manage this part of exploring different approaches.
 Let’s break it down:

 Why it’s important: Access to these methods shouldn’t be restricted by financial barriers.
 By understanding the costs and exploring available support, they can make informed choices about their path forward.